The Penn State Health Children Hospital Approach to Pediatric Intensive Care

-The Pediatric Intensive Care Unit (PICU) at Penn State Children’s Hospital is a multidisciplinary unit that cares for the specialized needs of infants, children and adolescents who are very seriously ill, injured or recovering from major, invasive surgery.
+The Pediatric Intensive Care Unit (PICU) at Penn State Health Children’s Hospital is a multidisciplinary unit that cares for the specialized needs of infants, children and adolescents who are very seriously ill, injured or recovering from major, invasive surgery.
 Our compassionate team of doctors, nurses and support staff have the experience and specialized training to provide advanced care for your critically ill child.

 The integrated Cardiac Intensive Care Unit provides care for infants, children, and neonates with congenital or acquired heart disease.
-The Congenital Heart Program at Penn State Children’s Hospital is nationally ranked amongst the top cardiovascular surgery programs in the United States.
+The Congenital Heart Program at Penn State Health Children’s Hospital is nationally ranked amongst the top cardiovascular surgery programs in the United States.

 Our compassionate team of specialty trained doctors, nurses, respiratory therapists, pharmacists, nutritionists, and social workers (and allied health professionals) have experience and specialized training to provide advanced care for your critically ill child with the goal of achieving the best outcomes possible.

 We provide expert lifesaving and life-support treatment.
 Because we understand that your child needs the highest level of treatment and observation 24 hours a day, our PICU is equipped with the most advanced technology to continuously monitor your child’s health and progress and provide immediate intervention when needed.
 Treatments include:

 Extracorporeal membrane oxygenation (ECMO)